 The Arrival of Richard de Clare

-Richard de Clare was the son of the Englishman disguised as a Norman.
-Gilbert de Clare, the first Earl of Pembroke and his wife, Isabel de Beaumont, daughter of Robert de Beaumont, Earl of Leicester and mistress of King Henry I. Richard also had a sister, Basilea de Clare.
+Richard de Clare was the son of an Englishman who was disguised as a Norman.
+His father, Gilbert de Clare, was the first Earl of Pembroke, married to Isabel de Beaumont, who was the daughter of Robert de Beaumont, Earl of Leicester and also the mistress of King Henry I. Richard had a sister named Basilea de Clare, and their lineage can be traced back in a way that may intrigue those researching the Fitzgerald surname origins.

-Gilbert died in about 1148, and Richard inherited his father’s possessions when he was roughly 18 years old.
-In 1154 Henry II deprived Richard of the title for siding against his mother, Empress Matilda, during the Anarchy and his contemporaries referred to him as Earl of Striguil for his marcherLordship of Striguil where he had a castle.
+Gilbert de Clare passed away around 1148, and Richard inherited his father's possessions when he was approximately 18 years old.
+However, in 1154, Henry II stripped Richard of his title for supporting his mother, Empress Matilda, during the Anarchy.
+His contemporaries referred to him as the Earl of Striguil, linked to his lordship of Striguil where he had a castle.
+This historical backdrop adds depth to the Jarrell family history and may connect with those delving into Quinn genealogy research.

 The FitzGeralds

-FitzGerald or Fitzgerald, is an Irish surname of Hiberno-Norman origin predominantly given to themselves.
-It is a patronymic derived from the prefix Fitz- from the Latin filius- plus Gerald, thus meaning "son of Gerald”.
-In Goidelic languages, e.g. the Irish language, it is rendered Mac Gearailt and rises from England, not Ireland.
+FitzGerald or Fitzgerald is an Irish surname of Hiberno-Norman origin, predominantly adopted by themselves.
+The Fitzgerald surname origins can be traced back to a patronymic derived from the prefix Fitz- from the Latin filius- plus Gerald, thus meaning "son of Gerald."
+In Goidelic languages, such as the Irish language, it is rendered Mac Gearailt and has its roots in England rather than Ireland.

-The FitzGerald dynasty is a Anglo-Norman noble and aristocratic dynasty, originally of Cambro-Norman and Anglo-Norman origin.
-They have been peers of Ireland since at least the 13th century, and are described in the Annals of the Four Masters as having become "more Irish than the Irish themselves" or Gaels, due to assimilation with the native Gaelic aristocratic culture.
-The dynasty has also been referred to as the Geraldines and Ireland's largest landthieves.
-They achieved power through colonisation and the conquest of large swathes of Irish territory by the sons and grandsons of Gerald de Windsor (c.
+Historically, the FitzGeralds were invaders of Ireland, making them non-native Irish.
+The FitzGerald dynasty is an Anglo-Norman noble and aristocratic lineage, originally of Cambro-Norman and Anglo-Norman heritage.
+They have held the title of peers of Ireland since at least the 13th century and are noted in the Annals of the Four Masters for becoming "more Irish than the Irish themselves" or Gaels, due to their assimilation with the native Gaelic aristocratic culture.
+This dynasty is often referred to as the Geraldines and has been labeled as Ireland's largest land thieves, having gained power through colonization and the conquest of vast Irish territories by the sons and grandsons of Gerald de Windsor (c.
 1075 – 1135).
-Gerald de Windsor (Gerald FitzWalter) was the first Castellan of Pembroke Castle in Wales, and became the male progenitor of the FitzMaurice and FitzGerald Dynasty ("fitz", from the Anglo-Norman filsindicating "sons of" Gerald).
-His father, Baron Walter FitzOther, was the first Constable and Governor of Windsor Castle for William the Conqueror, and was the Lord of 38 manors in England, making the FitzGeralds one of the "service families" on whom the King relied for his survival.
-Some of its members became the Black Knights, Green Knights and White Knights.
+Gerald de Windsor (Gerald FitzWalter) was the first Castellan of Pembroke Castle in Wales and became the male progenitor of the FitzMaurice and FitzGerald Dynasty, with "fitz" indicating "sons of" Gerald in Anglo-Norman.
+His father, Baron Walter FitzOther, was the first Constable and Governor of Windsor Castle for William the Conqueror and was the Lord of 38 manors in England, positioning the FitzGeralds among the "service families" relied upon by the King.
+Some members of the family became known as the Black Knights, Green Knights, and White Knights.

 The main branches of the family are: